launching a model

 Having exhausted the list, Ethos falls back to the default flight mode, Thermal_1, as intended.

 Note that no logical switches are needed, even though the condition for thermal_1 is logically 'SA-down and SF-up'.
-This is one of the benefits of using flight modes.
+This is one of the benefits of built-in priorities.

 Auto-activation